BerkeleyHCI/PolymorphicBlocks/getting-started.md

 1. Make sure you are using Python 3.7 (or later).
 2. Install the needed dependencies.
-   If using pip: `pip install protobuf kinparse Deprecated`
+   If using pip: `pip install protobuf sexpdata Deprecated`
 3. If on Linux and you get an error along the lines of `python: command not found`, you may need to `apt install python-is-python3`.